Deadline for Abstracts: July 17, 2019

 - Abstracts which do not conform to these format guidelines will not be considered.

 Abstract Contents (back to top)

-Papers or posters whose main topic does not focus on the indigenous languages of the Americas will be rejected without further consideration by the Program Committee.
-The Program Committee requires further that the subject matter be related to linguistics and language revitalization, that the research presented include new findings or developments not published before the meeting, that the papers not be submitted with malicious or scurrilous intent, and that the abstract be coherent and in accord with these guidelines.
+Papers whose main topic does not focus on the Indigenous languages of the Americas will be rejected without further consideration by the Program Committee.
+SSILA requires further that the subject matter be related to linguistics and/or language revitalization, that the research presented include new findings or developments not published before the meeting, that there be reflection on the work’s social outcomes/impacts/implications, that the papers not be submitted with malicious or scurrilous intent, and that the abstract be coherent and in accord with these guidelines.